SamirIngley/Desktop-Profiles/README.md

 ************************************************************************************************

 ## Table of Contents
-:bulb: This was built in Go on a Mac :apple: (for a Mac)\
+:bulb: This was built in Go on a Mac, for a Mac :apple:\
-:bulb: This works from *anywhere* on your terminal :)
+:bulb: This works from *anywhere* on your terminal :earth_africa:

 **[:floppy_disk: Install](https://github.com/SamirIngley/Desktop-Profiles/blob/master/README.md#floppy_disk-install)\
 [:mega: Commands](https://github.com/SamirIngley/Desktop-Profiles/blob/master/README.md#mega-commands)\